 If you’re using the iPhone 6S (or something older) then you’ll definitely want to wait for the iPhone 8.
 Apple’s next handset will usher in a major redesign, and so if you’re coming to the end of a two-year contract, it’s absolutely worth waiting until September to see what’s in store.

-If you've got the iPhone 7, you probably won't need to upgrade.
-Unless you're a die-hard Apple fan who needs to be at the bleeding edge of Cupertino tech, it's probably not going to be worth the leap.
+If you have the iPhone 7, you probably won’t need to upgrade.
+Unless you’re a die-hard Apple fan who needs to be at the bleeding edge of Cupertino tech, it probably isn’t going to be worth the leap.
 Even considering the fact that the iPhone 8 will certainly offer big changes, the iPhone 7 is still a capable handset by modern standards.
-We'd recommended hanging around for whatever 2018 brings.
+We’d recommended hanging around for whatever 2018 brings.

 Consider the alternatives, including Android devices.
-Just because there's a new iPhone coming out doesn't mean the smartphone industry shuts down.
-There are plenty of great phones out there, including the Samsung Galaxy S7, LG G6, Huawei P10, and Google Pixel.
-That's not to mention upcoming (but unreleased) phones like the Samsung Galaxy S8, OnePlus 4, and HTC 11.
-Consider all alternatives before settling on a long wait for the iPhone 8.
+Just because there’s a new iPhone coming out doesn’t mean the smartphone industry shuts down.
+There are plenty of great phones out there, including the Samsung Galaxy S8, LG G6, or HTC U11.

 In summary, here’s what you should expect: